Joxroxagain/adidas-bot/README.md

 ```
 Navigate to the folder to which you downloaded the files.

-If you want to use the google login feature, ue the chrome extension EditThisCookie to export your google cookies as JSON and enter the output into the file ```cookies.json```
+If you want to use the google login feature, use the chrome extension EditThisCookie to export your google cookies as JSON and enter the output into the file ```cookies.json```

 Edit the config file as you wish.